hackersupreme/cuopon-calculator/README.md

 Contains the form html for updating the variables `name`, `goal`, `price`, and `cost` in the state.

-The state updated through an arrow function that is passed down as a prop.
+The state is updated through an arrow function that is passed down as a prop.

 i.e.
 ```